Geography graduate mentors current students

 Enter the scheme with an open mind, questions and thoughts that crop up during discussions can be very challenging!
 It is also important to remember that the mentorship relationship is a two-way street; mentors will have to be ready to ensure communication is consistent and it is not totally the responsibility of your mentee to do so.
 It is also crucial to ensure expectations are managed in first meetings.
 Make sure that your mentee is clear what they want from the scheme and also what is realistically achievable.

-- If you are a graduate of the School of Geography and are able to volunteer for 1-3 hours per month, over a 6 month period, then please do get in touch!
+- If you are a graduate of the School of Geography and are able to volunteer for 1-3 hours per month over a 6 month period, then please get in touch: email@example.com

-- To find out more about the scheme, or to sign up, contact firstname.lastname@example.org
+- To find out more about the mentoring scheme, contact firstname.lastname@example.org